 - Body condition scoring: Owners should get comfortable with regularly monitoring their horse’s body condition score.
 If your horse starts gaining excess body condition, adjust their feeding program to reduce energy intake.

-For help with meeting your horse’s dietary needs, submit their diet and information online for review by our equine nutritionists.
+For help with meeting your horse’s dietary needs, submit their diet and online for a free review by our equine nutritionists.

 Is Your Horse's Diet Missing Anything?